survivejs/webpack-book/manuscript/extending/02_plugins.md

 To recap:

 * **Plugins** can intercept webpack's execution and extend it making them more flexible than loaders.
-* Plugins can be combined with loaders. `ExtractTextPlugin` works this way.
+* Plugins can be combined with loaders. `MiniCssExtractPlugin` works this way.
 The accompanying loader is used to mark assets to extract.
 * Plugins have access to webpack's **compiler** and **compilation** processes.
 Both provide hooks for different stages of webpack's execution flow and allow you to manipulate it.
 Webpack itself works this way.
 * Plugins can emit new assets and shape existing assets.
 * Plugins can implement plugin systems of their own. `HtmlWebpackPlugin` is an example of such plugin.